MichaelCurrin/hugo-netlify-sample/README.md

 This needs to be maintained if you use it for a long time.
 It does not work above `Node 11` and many node dependencies give deprecation warnings.
 Mostly related to `gulp` and `postcss-cssnext`.
 The [one-click repo](https://github.com/netlify-templates/one-click-hugo-cms) this repo originates from in turn is based on (and sometimes rebased on) the [Victor Hugo](https://github.com/netlify-templates/victor-hugo) repo.

-## Preview

-In order to use the local CMS editor, you need to have a user account for the app setup on Netlify Identify.
-You can then edit the content on Netlify or locally hosted app using the `/admin` path.

-When using the _local_ admin view, the content you are editing is in the local repo.
-But when changes are _published_, a commit is made on the remote repo, without any local commit.

-`/admin/#/collections/post`

 ## Background

 This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).